-Often you will be only doing basic household chores, like watering plants, collecting mail, putting out garbage, recycling and compost.
-Depending on your ability and skill, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a pool to maintain, but keep in mind that house sitters are not expected to be extraordinary cleaners, gardeners or handymen.
-Most housesits will already have maintenance staff in place for whatever needs care, and you may just have to let them in the house or yard as needed.
-On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, mobile veterinarians and mobile groomers.
+Often you will be doing some basic household chores, such as watering plants, collecting mail, putting out garbage, recycling and compost.
+Depending on your ability and skill level, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a hot tub to maintain, but keep in mind that house sitters are not expected to be extraordinary cleaners, gardeners or handymen.
+Most housesits will already have maintenance staff in place for whatever needs care, and you may just have to let them into the house or yard as needed.
+On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, realtors, dog walkers, mobile veterinarians and mobile dog groomers.